eric-ross/docker-vertica/README.md

 docker pull sumitchawla/vertica
 ```

 Or, build your own image using following command.
-Download the Vertica DEB package from https://my.vertica.com and put it in this folder as "vertica.deb".
+Download the Vertica DEB package from https://my.vertica.com and put it in this folder as "vertica9.deb".
 Then run:
 ```bash
 docker build -t sumitchawla/vertica .